Tag Archive for: supplements

 This should sit, for most horses, somewhere between 90% and 105% of requirements.
 SOME horses have a lower or higher need for digestible energy (calories) so you may see the odd horse sitting below 90% or above 105%.

 BUT, if you do enter a horse and the Digestible Energy is low or high and this does not correspond accurately with what you are seeing in your actual horse (meaning if the Digestible Energy is low in the diet you enter into FeedXL, normally you would expect to see weight loss.
-If it is high, normally you would expect to see weight gain) you MAY need to double check the information you have entered into FeedXL as this is a small red flag that something has not been entered right.
+If it is high, normally you would expect to see weight gain) you MAY need to double check the information for this nutrient that you have entered into FeedXL as this is a small red flag that something has not been entered right.

 For example, if you have entered bodyweight that is too high, the Digestible Energy level will be low and vice versa.
 Or if you haven’t weighed your feeds and hay or classified your pasture correctly and you have entered amounts or qualities that are too low, then Digestible Energy will appear low and vice versa.

 Quick Tip: If Digestible Energy in your horse’s diet is below 90% or above 105%, check that you have entered your horse’s bodyweight and weights of feed and forages correctly.
+You can also refer to this article on How to Check if What You’ve Entered into FeedXL is Correct which can guide you a bit further on getting it right.

 Crude Protein